Depression's impact on your body

 Depression is one of the most common mental health issues experienced by professionals and executives today.
 It can have a huge impact on your ability to perform well in both your professional and personal life.
-While depression has long been linked with genetics, lifestyle factors such as diet, exercise, smoking, vitamin D deficiency, poor dental hygiene, sleep deprivation, and lack of sunlight can all contribute to depression, as well.
+While it has long been linked with genetics, lifestyle factors such as diet, exercise, smoking, vitamin D deficiency, poor dental hygiene, sleep deprivation, and lack of sunlight can all contribute to feeling down as well.

 Recent research suggests that depression is closely linked to chronic inflammation or stressors, in the body.
 Stressors can be psychological and physiological, in other words, from outside or inside the body.
 Inflammation is a response from the immune system and occurs when the body feels stressed by infection or injury.
 Chronic inflammation, on the other hand, describes inflammation that persists over time and can be caused by a variety of factors, including obesity, poor diet, smoking, stress, and depression.